Women's Health Nurse Practitioner

 Do I have to be a nurse to enter this program?

-No. You can enter this program as an ASN, BSN, MSN or if you have a bachelor’s degree or higher in a field other than nursing.
-If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year), and progress to the Women’s Health Nurse Practitioner specialty.
-If you have an ASN, you can complete a two semester baccalaureate equivalent sequence of courses and then progress to the Women’s Health Nurse Practitioner specialty.
+No. You can enter this program as a BSN or MSN, or if you have a bachelor’s degree or higher in a field other than nursing.
+If you have a bachelor’s degree or higher in a field other than nursing, you can complete a one year full-time baccalaureate equivalent program (PreSpecialty Year - Clinical Experiences), and progress to the Women’s Health Nurse Practitioner specialty.
 If you have a BSN, you enter directly into the specialty course work.
 All students, regardless of entry type, graduate with an MSN or post-master's certificate.

 How many students are accepted into this specialty each year?